Balto provides most Support Services during Support Hours as noted on the Order Form

 – Video Calls are scheduled via the same email address

-- Balto will respond to Client reports of a problem based on the severity.
+- Balto will respond to Client reports of a problem based on the response time noted on the Order Form.
 A response is an initial reply to the reported issue and may not constitute a resolution at that time.

 - Access to error correction updates designed to solve or by-pass a reported issue

 |Severity 1||Major Impact |